munificent/craftinginterpreters/book/evaluating-expressions.md

 being pointed to.
 C gains flexibility and speed by allowing that, but is also famously dangerous.
 Once you misinterpret bits in memory, all bets are off.

-Few modern languages accept unsafe operations like this.
+Few modern languages accept unsafe operations like that.
 Instead, most are **memory safe** and ensure -- through a combination of static and runtime checks -- that a program can never incorrectly interpret the value stored in a piece of memory.

 </aside>

-It's time for us to talk about **runtime errors.** I spilled a lot of ink in the previous chapters talking about error handling, but those were all *syntax* or *static* errors.
+It's time for us to talk about **runtime errors**.
+I spilled a lot of ink in the previous chapters talking about error handling, but those were all *syntax* or *static* errors.
 Those are detected and reported before *any* code is executed.
 Runtime errors are failures that the language semantics demand we detect and